rothgar/netdata-wiki/Why-netdata?.md

 ## Configuration-less

 Netdata supports plenty of [[Configuration]].
-Thought, we have done the most to allow netdata auto-detect most if not everything.
+Though, we have done the most to allow netdata auto-detect most if not everything.

 Even netdata plugins are designed to support configuration-less operation.
 So, you just install and run netdata.
 You will need to configure something only if it cannot be auto-detected.